C-ORG/whitepaper/README.md

 <h3>Abstract</h3>

 The digital economy has radically changed the nature of the relationship between customers and corporations.
 Today's individuals have switched from being passive consumers to being an essential force in creating value, either by their actual work (think AirBnb, Uber, Apple app store, Amazon marketplace...) or through their data (Facebook, Google...).
-By leveraging their users' work, organizations in the digital economy have the ability to create  products with personalized user experiences that can sustain increasing returns to scale[1] while requiring little capital.
+By leveraging their users' work, organizations in the digital economy have the ability to create  products with personalized user experiences that can sustain increasing [returns to scale](https://en.wikipedia.org/wiki/Returns_to_scale) while requiring little capital.

 Unfortunately, today's organizations have no simple and efficient way to strongly align the interests of their users' workforce with the financial success of their organization.
 This is mostly due to today's securities' laws that impose high constraints and frictions when it comes to selling and distributing securities, especially to non-accredited investors.